S.Africa's Aspen to release fresh J&J vaccines within one week

-South African pharmaceutical firm Aspen Pharmacare (APNJ.J) will release a fresh batch of Johnson & Johnson (J&J) (JNJ.N) COVID-19 vaccines within a week to bolster the country's vaccination drive, it said on Monday.
+JOHANNESBURG (Reuters) -South African pharmaceutical firm Aspen Pharmacare will release a fresh batch of Johnson & Johnson (J&J) COVID-19 vaccines within a week to bolster the country’s vaccination drive, it said on Monday.

 It said the company had further doses of J&J vaccines under production that would be available to the government in July.